 If you do not qualify for the Free Fees Initiative because you are repeating a year or don’t fulfil the nationality or immigration qualifications, then you may be eligible for EU fees.
 One important point to keep in mind is that since 2014, Irish, EU, EEA or Swiss students who have spent five years in primary or secondary school in Ireland can qualify for EU fee rates.

-Generally, fees for EU students tend to be cheaper than those for non-EU applicants, but are not as low as the free fees enjoyed by Irish or EU-based students who can prove the requisite residency conditions outlined above.
+Generally, fees for EU international students tend to be cheaper than those for non-EU applicants, but are not as low as the free fees enjoyed by Irish or EU-based international students who can prove the requisite residency conditions outlined above.

 In addition, EU fee rates are set by each individual third-level educational institution.
 If you are interested in pursuing this route, then you should contact the institution you are looking to attend in order to find out about their EU fee rate and whether or not you qualify.
 However, if this is not possible, then you will have to look at the higher non-EU fees rate option.